Understanding Your Pathology Report: Breast Cancer

 Type of Breast Cancer

 • Breast cancer starts in a duct or a lobule and this, along with how it looks under the microscope, determines the type of breast cancer it is.
-The type can help guide some of the treatment choices.
+The type can help guide some of your treatment choices.

 Types of Non-Invasive Breast Cancer